+Health Management

-Disability Outcomes Coach, Lifewise NZ Bachelor of Health Science in Case Management Health management is becoming increasingly important.
-There are more and more Primary Health Organisations (PHOs) offering one-stop-shop services.
+Health management is becoming increasingly important.
+There are more and more Primary Health Organisations (PHOs) offering onestop-shop services.
 But these complex health service providers need skilled people looking after the administration and management side.
 One patient can have multiple healthcare requirements, and as a health management graduate you ensure all their needs are met.
-Health management is a good choice if you want to move into the
+Health management is a good choice if you want to move into the business administration side of the health sector.